janboddez/indieweb-custom-post-types/README.md

 The Micropub plugin already adds the necessary in-post HTML (all filterable, of course), and this plugin takes it from there.

-That is, Likes will end up in WP Admin's Likes section, and Notes (and the other types above, _as long as they are titleless_) under, uh, Notes.
+That is, Likes will end up in WP Admin's Likes section, and Notes (and the other types above, _except Articles_) under, uh, Notes.
 Neat!

 ## Filters!
 Filter hooks allow you to completely modify or undo (part of) this plugin's behavior.